 The “Ponytail Palm tree” is really not a palm at all.
-It’s a member of the Lilaceae (lily family,) and known by several names.
+It’s a member of the agave family (Asparagaceae) and is known by several common names.

-It earned the name “elephant’s foot plant” due to its bulbous base, throw in the thin trunk and some call it a “bottle palm”.
+It earned the name “elephant’s foot plant” due to its bulbous base, throw-in thin trunk, and some call it a “bottle palm or Hottentot bread. “

-When plant and displayed in a bonsai pot it’s swollen base like the desert rose bonsai makes for an attractive display in a small pot.
+When planted and displayed in a bonsai pot, its swollen base, like the desert rose bonsai makes for an attractive display in a small pot.

 A sturdy plant used as a single specimen, usually in containers 14″ inches or larger, or planted in several 6″ to 10″ inch pots to appear more bushlike.
 Single specimens range in height from 6′ to 18′ feet tall.

-Its large base and head of pendulous, smooth-edged flat leaves, makes the “Pony tail plant” unique.
+Its large base and head of pendulous, smooth-edged flat leaves make the “Ponytail plant” unique.
 NO TWO are specimens alike.

 Look Native For Ponytail Palm Care – Watering and Lighting

 The native habitat of the ponytail palm, a dry Mexican climate, allows it to survive interior winter heat very well.

 Watering The Pony Tail Palm

-The ponytail palm plant is very drought tolerant and does not like too frequent waterings.
-Never allow water the plant to sit in the bottom of the saucer or pot.
-An interesting fact is that Nolina recurvata likes to store water in its base.
+The ponytail palm plant is very drought tolerant and does not like too frequent watering.
+Never allow the plant to sit in excess water in the bottom of the saucer or pot.
+An interesting fact is that the succulent Nolina recurvata likes to store water in its base.

-Specifically, allow the soil to dry out well between waterings, and if you have any doubt on whether or not to water the plant, skip it until the next week.
+Specifically, allow the potting soil to dry out well between waterings, and if you have any doubt about whether or not to water the plant, skip it until the next week.

 Signs of underwatering usually show up with dry, brown foliage, a shriveled stem, or desiccated roots.
 If overwatering occurs, you might see light new growth, stem rot, or root rot.

 Ponytail Palm Lighting Conditions and Requirements

-Provide bright indirect light to full sun.
-They are not low light plants.
+Provide bright indirect light to the full sun or partial shade.
+They are not low-light plants.